 andWhen college professor Randy Pausch was told he had six months to live, he delivered his last lecture.
 It was filled with wisdom from a man who had lived a good life and wanted to leave a legacy; for his students, friends and family.
 Little did he know that his lecture sharing the top ten ways he lived his life would become pop culture.

-If I were told that I had six months to live, and could share one last lecture with my friends and love ones, what would I say?
+If I were told that I had six months to live and could share one last lecture with my friends and loved ones, what would I say?

 1. Be nice to people.
 Learn to play well with others.
 Life is more fun that way.

 2. Learn how to forgive.
 Don’t hold grudges.
 Life is too short.
 You end up angry, bitter and stressed out.
 The negative energy that comes from harboring a grudge can kill happiness.
 One strategy is to learn to agree to disagree.
 As for grudges, my mother says that I forgive too easily.
 I find that to be a compliment.

 3. Be thankful for what you have.
 Don’t be jealous.
 It disappoints me when someone feels entitled to something just because others have it.
 They say, “It’s not fair.”
 Take responsibility for your own life and what you have.
 Jealously, like holding grudges, creates negative energy that kills happiness.

 4. Remember that bad days only last 24 hours.
 That’s it.
 Simple as that.
 The next day is a new day.
 You can let bad feelings control you or choose to move on.